Patrick Anthony Langan-Byrne: World War I

 Langan-Byrne was commissioned as a temporary second lieutenant in the Royal Field Artillery on 9 October 1914, serving in 129th Battery, 30th Brigade.
 He was later seconded to the Royal Flying Corps, in which he was appointed a flying officer on 4 August 1916.

 Langan-Byrne flew an Airco DH-2 such as this for all of his victories.

 Langan-Byrne began his victories on 31 August 1916, when he used Airco DH.2 No. 6011 to force an enemy aircraft to land.
 Three days later, he drove a German fighter aircraft down out of control for his second win.
 On 15 September, he switched to DH.2 No. 7911 and shot down another German fighter in flames.
 The next day, Byrne destroyed a Fokker D.II.
 Then, between 21 and 28 September, he ran off a string of five "forced to land" victories.
 His being shot down by four Germans on 23 September did not seem to daunt him.

 He was appointed a flight commander with the temporary rank of captain on 14 October just prior to his last victory on the morning of 16 October.
 That afternoon he was airborne for his second sortie of the day.
 He led "B" Flight right for Oswald Boelcke, commander of Jasta 2, who promptly killed him for the German ace's 34th victory.
 Langan-Byrne's grave site is unknown, though it is known he was buried.
 His Officer Commanding, Major Lanoe Hawker, lamented, "He was such a nice lad, as well as the best officer I have ever met."
 As a flying casualty of the Western Front with no known grave he is commemorated at the Arras Flying Services Memorial.

-Having scored all of his 10 victories in the Airco DH.2, he's the most successful pilot in the type.
+Having scored all of his 10 victories in the Airco DH.2, Byrne tied the record for most victories while flying that aircraft type, alongside Lieutenant Colonel Alan Wilkinson.